-On Sunday afternoon the Peachtree String Quartet — violinists Christopher Pulgram and John Meisner, violist Yiyin Li and cellist Charae Krueger — performed an engaging concert of music by Haydn, Bolcom and Tchaikovsky to s full house at the Garden Hills Recreation Center in uptown Atlanta.
+On Sunday afternoon, the Peachtree String Quartet — violinists Christopher Pulgram and John Meisner, violist Yiyin Li and cellist Charae Krueger — performed an engaging concert of music by Haydn, Bolcom and Tchaikovsky to a full house at the Garden Hills Recreation Center in uptown Atlanta.

 The fickle frosty finger of winter weather that descended on the metropolitan area Friday night caused various events and concerts to be canceled over the weekend, including a concert by the London Haydn Quartet at Spivey Hall (which has been rescheduled for this Wednesday, January 11) and Saturday evening’s performance by the Atlanta Symphony Orchestra at Symphony Hall.

-Even so, through all the apocalyptic predictions of ice and snow grinding the city to a halt, artistic director Christopher Pulgram bet on Atlanta’s streets being clear and safe enough Sunday afternoon and did not cancel the quartet’s plans, keeping in touch with his core audience via e-mail, assuring them the concert would take place and that despite the sub-freezing winter chill, “the recreation center will be warm and cozy inside.”
+Even so, through all the apocalyptic predictions of ice and snow grinding the city to a halt, artistic director Christopher Pulgram bet on Atlanta’s streets being clear and safe enough Sunday afternoon and did not cancel the quartet’s plans.
+He kept in touch with his core audience via e-mail, assuring them the concert would take place and that despite the sub-freezing winter chill, “the recreation center will be warm and cozy inside.”
 His gamble paid off.
-The day, though chilly, was clear and sunny, access to the modest-sized venue easy, and attendees were greeted with comfortably cordial ambiance indoors.
+The day, though chilly, was clear and sunny, access to the modest-sized venue was easy, and attendees were greeted with comfortably cordial ambiance indoors.

-Most importantly, the music was likewise of heartily comfortable demeanor, the program opened (as it often does for the group) with a string quartet by Franz Joseph Haydn, in this case his String Quartet in E-flat Major, Op.
+Most importantly, the music was likewise heartily comfortable.
+The program began (as it often does for the group) with a string quartet by Franz Joseph Haydn, in this case his String Quartet in E-flat Major, Op.
 64, No. 6 (1790).
 It opened with a charming Allegro followed by a slow, lyrical second movement with a contrasting central section.
 The ensuing Minuet had the delicious rustic character of a country dance, while the speedy Finale offered up plenty of the composer’s signature clever twists and turns.

 It was violinist John Meisner who first brought the ragtime music of American composer and pianist William Bolcom to the group’s attention.
 An avid historian, Meisner was visiting the Scott Joplin House State Historic Site in St. Louis, which preserves what was the residence of the ragtime composer from 1901 to 1903.
 Meisner got into a conversation with the curator, who offered to play a ragtime piece on the museum’s piano.
 It was one Meisner did not recognize, and turned out to be Bolcom’s “Graceful Ghost Rag.”